-- 4. Regulation and Frequency Response Service (OATT Schedule 3) and Capacity for Generator Balancing Service (OATT Schedule 10) of BPA's Transmission Tariff describe the various forms of Balancing Reserve capacity that BPA will supply. - 5.
-Balancing Reserve capacity requirements apply to either Ancillary Services or Control Area Services that Customers with load or generation located within BPA's BAA are required to obtain. - 6.
-Generators operating in the BPA BAA that provide power through an interconnected system without a transmission agreement with BPA Transmission Services must obtain Balancing Services. - 7.
+- 3. Energy Imbalance Service (OATT Schedule 4) and Generation Imbalance Service (OATT Schedule 9) are energy services (MWh) and are addressed in their respective Business Practices and in the Ancillary and Control Area Service Rate Schedule (ACS Rate Schedule). - 4.
+Balancing Reserve capacity requirements apply to either Ancillary Services or Control Area Services that Customers with load or generation located within BPA's BAA are required to obtain.
+Rates are addressed in the Ancillary and Control Area Service Rate Schedule (ACS Rate Schedule). - 5.
+Generators operating in the BPA BAA that provide power through an interconnected system without a transmission agreement with BPA Transmission Services must obtain Balancing Services. - 6.
 Generators may contact BPA to discuss alternative arrangements for self-supply.